bobby285271/bobby285271/starred.md

 - [getzola/zola](https://github.com/getzola/zola) - A fast static site generator in a single binary with everything built-in. https://www.getzola.org
 - [pkgw/elfx86exts](https://github.com/pkgw/elfx86exts) - Decode binaries and print out which instruction set extensions they use.
 This program's name is a lie: it supports not just x86/ELF but also ARM64, MachO, and possibly more.
 - [AOSC-Dev/rime-schema-manager](https://github.com/AOSC-Dev/rime-schema-manager) - RIME schema configuration manager
-- [dandavison/delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, and grep output
+- [dandavison/delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, grep, and blame output
 - [AOSC-Dev/aoscbootstrap](https://github.com/AOSC-Dev/aoscbootstrap) - A tool for bootstrapping and releasing AOSC OS distributions
 - [ankitects/anki](https://github.com/ankitects/anki) - Anki's shared backend and web components, and the Qt frontend
 - [BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep) - ripgrep recursively searches directories for a regex pattern while respecting your gitignore